opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/cce_node_ids_v3.md

+---
+page_title: ""
+subcategory: "CCE"
+---

-# Data Source: opentelekomcloud_cce_node_ids_v3
+# opentelekomcloud_cce_node_ids_v3

-`opentelekomcloud_cce_node_ids_v3` provides a list of node ids for a CCE cluster.
-This resource can be useful for getting back a list of node ids for a CCE cluster.
+Use this data source to get a list of node ids for a CCE cluster from OpenTelekomCloud.
+This data source can be useful for getting back a list of node ids for a CCE cluster.

 ## Example Usage